wandersonwhcr/k8s-examples/kube-api-exporter/README.md

 resources and it is a proof of concept.
 Please, use [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) to retrieve these values.
-On the other hand, KSM does not scrape custom resources definitions and at the end, this example can be useful on this case.
+On the other hand, KSM does not scrape custom resources and at the end, this example can be useful on this case.

 ```
 k3d cluster create \